Research

 EXPERIENCE

-During my career within academia, industry, and the government, my work has concerned:
+During my career within academia, industry, and government, significant projects (1-5 years) have concerned:

 • coreference resolution